EDUWellness Grants – For Members by Members

 Purpose

 The NSTU Group Insurance Trustees will fund projects that support the mental health and well-being of plan members across Nova Scotia.
-The EDUWellness Grants – For Members By Members have been established to support initiatives that promote the well-being of our plan members in an effort to recognize the tremendous work and efforts put in by you every day.
+The For Members-By-Members EDUWellness Grants have been established to support initiatives that promote the well-being of our plan members in an effort to recognize the tremendous work and efforts put in by you every day.

 Eligibility